yoctoalex/f5-agility-labs-dns/docs/class6/lab/lab1.rst

 Postman Configuration
 ---------------------

+**UDF**: If you're using the Unified Demo Environment (UDF) course, you already have Postman and relevant collections/environment settings configured for you in your personalized Windows VM.
+You may skip this section.

+If you're not using UDF, you can follow these steps for a new Postman installation:

 a. `Download Postman here <http://bit.ly/309wSLl>`_, open it, create a Postman account if you don’t have one and choose to do so, and sign in.